CiaraC03/DigitalRain/index.md

 <img src="https://raw.githubusercontent.com/CiaraC03/DigitalRain/main/docs/assets/images/image7.png" width="400" height="300">

 ## Updating the DigitalRain to handle colour
 It is clear that the rain is very basic and there is a lot more I can add to make it look better and to clean up my code.
 The first thing I want to change is the colours of the charcters falling.
 I decided it would be an interesting idea if the colour could change everytime the characters are updated on the screen.
-In order to add colour into my rain I decided to use the **#include <windows.h>**.
+In order to add colour into my rain I decided to use the **#include windows.h**.
 I referenced this page, https://www.geeksforgeeks.org/how-to-change-console-color-in-cpp/.
 I decided to use the distribution object again to generate random colours like how I generated my characters, **std::uniform_int_distribution<int> choose_colour;**.
 I used the following function, **HANDLE hConsole = GetStdHandle(STD_OUTPUT_HANDLE);**.
 This function is used to control the handle of the consoles output.
 By getting the handle I can set the handle to the colour I need.
 I created a getter and a setter for my random colours to do this.
 This is the outcome,

 <img src="https://raw.githubusercontent.com/CiaraC03/DigitalRain/main/docs/assets/images/code_recording5.gif" width="400" height="300">

 ## Adding a delay
 In the above video, it is clear that the rain is much too fast even with changing the speed.
-After research, I decided I needed a delay for the overall frame of the display, https://blog.bearcats.nl/accurate-sleep-function/.
+After research, I decided I needed a delay for the overall frame of the display, https://en.cppreference.com/w/cpp/chrono/duration.
 I added in,

      std::this_thread::sleep_for(std::chrono::milliseconds(speed_));

-I used two libraires, **#include <chrono>** which was responsible for how long I wanted my delay, milliseconds.
+I used two libraires, **#include chrono** which was responsible for how long I wanted my delay, for my case, milliseconds.
 As the **speed** variable is created inside of the  raindrop structure and would focus on the speed of each individual raindrop, I decided to create another variable called **speed_** which would focus on the speed of the rain effect.
-The second library I used was the **#include <thread>** which was responsible for the pause on the thread.
+The second library I used was the **#include thread** which was responsible for the pause on the thread.

+## Final Product and cleanup

 At the start of the project I created 2 local variables width and height, but instead I decided that I wanted to create member functions as this would allow the code to be reusable and encapsilating.

-# Final Product
+	private:
+	int width;
+	int height;
+	int speed_;
+	std::mt19937 engine;